CircuitFlyer/Climb_and_Dive/docs/Assembly.md

 ![](assets/images/Climb_and_Dive Connection Diagram.png)

 Connect the backpack motor pins to any two of the three motor wires.
 It doesn't matter which two.
-For convenience I use a male JST battery style connector (for reference: the correct manufacturers name is a male JST-RYC connector).
+For convenience I use a male JST battery style connector (just for reference: the full manufacturers name is a male JST-RYC connector).
 Solder the JST connector leads into the back of the bullet connectors of the ESC motor wires.

 ![](assets/images/Bullet Connectors.jpeg)